fridalannerstrom/my-dog-breed/README.md

 ## Purpose of the Quiz

 This quiz has one simple goal: to help you discover which dog breed is the best match for your lifestyle and personality.
 There are no distractions, no unnecessary elements, and no clutter — just a clean and straightforward experience.
-A single clear button invites users to start the quiz, with concise, engaging text to guide them.
+A clear CTA button invites users to start the quiz, with concise, engaging text to guide them.

 While we provide a link back to Sunne Dogcare for those interested, this is not intended to act as an advertisement for the service.
 The focus remains solely on helping potential dog owners make thoughtful decisions about their future furry companions.